absinthe_plug alternatives and similar packages

 init_opts: [schema: MyAppWeb.Schema]

-For more information, see the API documentation for Absinthe.Plug
+For more information, see the API documentation for Absinthe.Plug.

 Phoenix.Router

-If you are using Phoenix.Router, forward
+If you are using Phoenix.Router, forward expects different arguments:

 Plug.Router